-- Bighorn National Forest - Another great opportunity to enjoy some outdoors fun if the weather is on your side.
+- Bighorn National Forest - Another great opportunity to enjoy some outdoor fun if the weather is on your side.
 Bighorn National Forest is known for its impressive scenery.

 - Billings - A great place to overnight and break up your journey.
-We recommend visiting pictograph cave state park where ancient artefacts and paintings were found.
+We recommend visiting the pictograph cave state park, where ancient artifacts and paintings were found.